wercker/step-github-create-release/README.md

 - Create better error handling for invalid token en existing tag. (see [Common problems](#common-problems)).
 - Escape user input to be valid json.
 - Make sure `export_id` contains a valid environment variable identifier.
+- Add check to see if the tag is not used for a release already.

 # License